July 11, 2016 | truck accident

 Approximately 5000 people die in semi-truck accidents annually in the United States.
 Most of those victims were in passenger cars and pickup trucks which were hit by a big rig.
-Motor (MCMIS) rates a truck “Large” when its gross weight rating (GVWR) exceeds 10,000 pounds.
+Motor Carrier Management Information System (MCMIS) rates a truck “Large” when its gross weight rating (GVWR) exceeds 10,000 pounds.
 64% of major truck crashes with heavy fatalities involve tractor-trailer trucks that are pulling one trailer, 32% of those crashes involved single-unit trucks and fewer than 4% of those involved multi-trailer vehicles.

 Because trucks are much larger than other vehicles, when accidents happen, the outcome usually results in a fatality.
 Whatever the circumstances surrounding the accident or what type it is, it is crucial that when they occur, you seek immediate proper medical care and then consult a knowledgeable attorney who is well versed in handling 18-wheeler accidents to protect your rights.